grayburntc67/Shortster/README.md

 -In your terminal, while inside the project directory, run the "npm install" command to install needed packages.<br/>
 -Run the "npm start" command in order to start the backend on your local machine.<br/>

-Note: Due to the tiny and temporary scale of this project, a simple array is used to story data in memory, and anything stored there will be deleted when the server is stopped.
+Note: Due to the tiny scale of this project, a simple array is used to story data in memory, and anything stored there will be deleted when the server is stopped.
 A larger scale would obviously require a database.<br/>

 <h3>Endpoints (for local machine):</h3>